 The lodge is a five-bedroom villa located on a beautiful beachfront within a five-minute walk from town.
 The villa has a contemporary Mexican flair and accommodates up to ten guests.
 The beach is perfect for an afternoon swim and the sunsets are spectacular.
 Lodge manager Luciano Govi is one of the most gracious and hospitable of hosts.
 The local cuisine combines the variety of fresh seafood with a strong Italian influence and offers some truly memorable and relaxing dining experiences.
 Non fishing partners mix horseback riding on the beach, sweet water cenote swimming, kayaking, windsurfing, birding and island exploration with hours of relaxation on the empty white sand beaches of this undiscovered island.
 You can also mix in a trip to Chichen Itza, the most famous of Mayan Ruins, or snorkel with the whale sharks.

 If you are looking to target tarpon, or even mix a little tarpon fishing with something for a non – fishing spouse then look no further.
-The costs are from US$2,995 in low season up to US$3,495 for a 7 night/ 6 day package.
-Shorter packages to 3 days are available along with special rates for couples in the summer months.

 For more details on Isla Holbox or to hold space please contact Peter McLeod or call us on 01980 847389.